 With most mortgages available today, there are broadly two types of repayment options for the borrower:

-- Repayment mortgages - this is sometimes also known as 'capital-and-interest mortgages'.
-As the name suggests, with this type of mortgage the borrower makes monthly repayments to the lender which includes an element of the capital and also the interest.
+• Repayment mortgages - this is sometimes also known as 'capital-and-interest mortgages'.
+As the name suggests, with this type of mortgage the borrower makes monthly repayments to the lender which includes an element of the capital (i.e. the initial loan amount) and also the interest.
 The proportion between capital and interest will vary over the term of mortgage.
 Over time as more capital is repaid, the interest element decreases.
 At the end of the mortgage term, if all repayments have been made, the mortgage will be repaid and the borrower owns the property outright.

-- Interest only mortgages - with this type of mortgage, the monthly repayments comprise of only the interest and does not include any repayment towards the original loan amount.
+• Interest only mortgages - with this type of mortgage, the monthly repayments comprise of only the interest and does not include any repayment towards the original loan amount.
 The borrower is still responsible for repaying the full loan amount at the end of the mortgage term.
-Therefore there are some additional risks with this repayment model that the borrower may not have sufficient funds to repay the full loan amount at the end of the term.
+There are, therefore, some additional risks with this type of mortgage in that the borrower may not have sufficient funds to repay the full loan amount at the end of the term.
 To help the borrower avoid this scenario, it is very important that the borrower has a suitable repayment vehicle in place to repay the capital at the end of the term.